tofu-tf/tofu/docs/fork.md

 import tofu.Race
 import tofu.syntax.race._

-// will result in two computations started in parallel, then the first one to return will be handled def raceAndPickFirst[F[_]: Race: Functor, A, B](f1: F[A], f2: F[B]): F[String] = {
+// will result in two computations started in parallel,
+// then the first one to return will be handled
+// the other will be canceled
+def raceAndPickFirst[F[_]: Race: Functor, A, B](f1: F[A], f2: F[B]): F[String] = {
   val aOrB: F[Either[A, B]] = f1.race(f2)